zechlau14/zechlau14.github.io/projects/heartbreaker.md

 If you rest for 10 minutes, recover 1d6 HP.

-If you rest for 30 minutes and eat a Ration, recover all HP.
+If you rest for 30 minutes and eat an energy bar, recover all HP.

 Wounds and Stress can only be healed at a safe haven.
 Each night you are safe and well-fed, remove 1 Wound and 1 Stress.
-A hired healer will speed up the process.
+A hired healer will speed up the process. *Note: Undecided if stress will be removed this way.*

 ### Skill